powerhome/power-tools/README.md

 ## CanCan Integration

-Consent provides a CanCan ability (Nitro::Consent::Ability) to integrate your permissions with frameworks like Rails.
+Consent provides a CanCan ability (Consent::Ability) to integrate your permissions with frameworks like Rails.
 To use it with Rails check out the example at [Ability for Other Users](https://github.com/CanCanCommunity/cancancan/wiki/Ability-for-Other-Users) on CanCanCan's wiki.